 The evidence supporting Moore is overwhelming.
 First there is contemporaneous testimony from colleagues that Moore wrote the original poem (they physically handled and read a handwritten copy).
 Seth Kaller, a document dealer and historian, who purchased one of the surviving copies, did extensive research and disputed Foster’s analysis point by point.
 Kaller’s research also turned up earlier writings and poems by Moore that are consistent with the meter and phraseology of “A Visit.”
 Kaller concludes: “I started this investigation with a willingness to let the chips fall where they may.
 In the end, I can conclude that when all the “personal opinions” and “personal rhetoric” are put aside, there is not a shred of real evidence to support the Henry Livingston case.
 He may have been a great guy, and he may have even written a Christmas poem, long forgotten, but he didn’t write this one.”

 There are four surviving hand-written copies of “A Visit.”
-One was written in August 1853 (now in the Strong Museum), one was written in 1856 (now in the Huntington Museum), another one was written in 1860 (purchased by the CEO of a media company in 2006 for $280,000), and the last copy was written in 1862 for the New York Historical Society.
-Moore died a year later in Newport, RI.
+One was written in August 1853 (now in the Strong Museum), one was written in 1856 (now in the Huntington Museum), another one was written in 1860 (purchased by the CEO of a media company on December 20, 2006 for $280,000), and the last copy was written in 1862 specifically for the New York Historical Society.
+Moore died in 1863 in Newport, RI.